OpenMOSS/FRoM-W1/hgpt/README.md

     SPLIT_PATH: "" # the root folder to the split file (train.txt, etc.)
     MOTION_FEAT_PATH: "" # the root folder to the motion feature
     SEMANTIC_TEXT_PATH: "" # the root folder to the labeled text data
-    COT_PATH: "" # the root folder of CoT data (not used for this step)
+    COT_PATH: "" # the root folder of CoT data (not used for Tokenizer training)
     MEAN_STD_PATH: "" # the root folder of the meta at training stage
     EVAL_MEAN_STD_PATH: "" # the root folder of the meta at evaluation stage
     MOTION_TOKEN_PATH: "" # the root folder to the tokenized motion (at tokenization stage)